Research Highlights

 07/2020 Hybrid QM/ML: Advancing DFTB with accurate many-body repulsive potentials from Deep Tensor Neural Networks.
 Check out our latest Journal of Physical Chemistry Letter!

-03/2020 DFT and beyond in the Tight-Binding approximation: The latest release of DFTB+ is summarized in The Journal of Chemical Physics.
+03/2020 DFT and beyond in the Tight-Binding approximation: The latest release of DFTB+ is summarized in JCP.
 Cheers, Ben and Bálint!

 12/2019 Check out our latest publication on Quantum mechanics of proteins in explicit water!
 Now published in Science Advances.